aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/populate-data-first-by-row-then-by-column/_index.md

 {{% /alert %}}

 Putting data in the sequence A1, B1, A2, B2 is faster than A1, A2, B1, B2.
-If there are many cells in a worksheet and you follow the second sequence, that is, you're filling the data row by row, this tip can make the program much faster.
+If there are many cells in a worksheet and you follow the second sequence—that is, you're filling the data row by row—this tip can make the program run much faster.

 ```html
 <!DOCTYPE html>